Author: Alice

 You may ask, “Do I need to separate them?”
 No, you don’t have to.
 You can give them at one time.
 God knows anyway how much you gave as your tithe and your offering.

-When we give our tithes and offering to the Lord, God promises to meet our needs and often rewards our generosity financially.
+When we give our tithes and offerings to the Lord, God promises to meet our needs and often rewards our generosity financially.
 But other times the refreshment God gives is something much more than money.

 Let us not think only of blessing in terms of money and other material blessings.
 We may find ourselves lacking in material things but having a deeper relationship with God is more important.